Creating a supply formulary that works

 This is a critical piece of the equation and will take the most time.
 Three to six months of supply usage data is usually adequate to help you establish a baseline for needed products.
 To get the information, pull invoices.
 This is time-consuming, but the most accurate.
 Another method is the analysis of utilization reports.
 Make sure the report includes all supply purchases.
 You might need a combination of reports and invoices, especially if you receive products from multiple vendors.

 Contact your current vendor for historical usage and pricing information.
 Create a spreadsheet of the products, including item number, description, unit of measure and price.
-Organize products into categories, such as wound care, urologicals, incontinence or nursing supplies to make it easier for the committee to evaluate.
+Organize products into categories, such as wound care, urologicals, incontinence or nursing supplies to make it easier for the task force to evaluate.

 6 Design an evaluation process

 Products are evaluated based on function, ease of use, historical data, quality, wear time and acquisition price.
-All committee members need to agree on the objectives.
-The moderator needs to clearly communicate the objective of the committee.
+All task force members need to agree on the objectives.
+The moderator needs to clearly communicate the objective of the task force.
 Once a product is agreed upon, the packaging becomes an important component of the formulary.
 For example, you do not want to order a box of 10 or even 100 if individual items would work, and vice versa.

-Any tool that makes the nurse’s job easier is a great benefit to formulary compliance.
+Any tool that makes the nurse’s job easier can also benefit formulary compliance.
 Pocket-sized or notebook-sized formulary guidebooks that include all necessary ordering and clinical information are key to a successful program.
 Credit card-sized reminders that can fit on the back of a name tag, a pocket or a wallet can also be a handy resource.
 Compliance with the formulary can be directly related to the ease in ordering, so simplify the product categories (i.e., “wound care” or “nursing supplies”).

 8 Measure formulary compliance

-Don’t expect 100 percent compliance right away.
-Establish your percentage expectation, then try to increase compliance by 20 percent within 3 to 6 months.
-This will allow room for you to look at new technology and products, which will continue to improve outcomes.
+Don’t expect 100 percent compliance or box yourself in.
+There will always be exceptions.
+Strive for greater than 90 percent formulary compliance.
+This will also allow room for you to look at new technology and products, which will continue to improve outcomes.

 A case in point: formulary compliance reporting.
-Understand upfront this is a dynamic process.
-Within that initial 3 to 6 months, you should be able to establish a formulary that is proven and reliable.
+Understand upfront that this is a dynamic process.
+It takes six months from implementation to establish a formulary that is proven and reliable.
 Therefore, you need utilization reporting that measures formulary compliance and allows you to periodically review and make appropriate changes.

 In conclusion: Do what works best for you

 There are many benefits to creating a reliable supply formulary, but it might take some trial and error to implement what ultimately works best for your facility.
 It also takes being able to speak to your executive leadership in a way that they’ll listen and respond.
-Giving your ideas some urgency is one way to make an impact, but also be sure to refer to your best informational resources to help guide your position.
+Give your ideas some urgency to make an impact and be sure to refer to your best informational resources to help guide your position.

 Medline is dedicated to providing you with the tools, information and resources to build a supply formulary of products to help make skin health a priority in your facility.
-And when it comes to skin health education, Medline skin health experts are here to help guide you as well.
-Click here to connect with our Skin Health Experts today to find out more about our Skin Champion Program.
+And when it comes to skin health education, Medline Skin Health experts are here to help guide you as well.
+Connect with our Skin Health experts today to find out more about our Skin Champion Program.